korolainenriikka/mlflow_on_openstack_automated/README.md

 ### Resize the virtual environment

 * Change the virtual machine flavor in `vars.txt`.
 Then run `ansible-playbook resize_environment.yml -i inv.txt`

-### Install MLflow requirements on a local machine

-* To install the requirements for MLflow on your local machine for experimentation, change the "hosts" lines in `setup.env.yml` to "localhost" and run the installations with `ansible-playbook setup_env.yml`

 ### Export tracking data from the volume